Toyota GR GT Could Be the Most Exciting V8 Supercar of the Decade

 A True Halo Car

 Toyota has spent the past few years rebuilding its sporting credentials with cars like the GR Yaris, GR Corolla and GR Supra.
-The GR GT sits proudly above them all, acting as the flagship of the Gazoo Racing range and serving as the road-going sibling to Toyota’s GT3 race car.
+The GR GT sits proudly above them all.
+Moreover, it acts as the flagship of the Gazoo Racing range and serves as the road-going sibling to Toyota’s GT3 race car.

-Unlike many manufacturers that develop a race car from a road model, Toyota has worked in reverse, creating the two cars side by side.
+Unlike many manufacturers that develop a race car from a road model, Toyota has worked in reverse.
+Specifically, they created the two cars side by side.
 The result promises genuine race-bred engineering rather than simply aggressive styling.

 Its dramatic long bonnet, low roofline and wide stance leave no doubt that this machine means business.